 I studied law at university and went on to work for law firms in London and Bristol.
 I then had a career change and set up my own business producing and selling greetings cards and related items.
 For the last 16 years I have run this business from the Bellflower Gallery in Colyton.
 My husband is an accountant and has his own business, also in Colyton.

 I was the treasurer for Shute pre-school for some years and was instrumental in the establishment of the Foundation Stage Unit at Shute.
 I have found my experiences as a governor both fascinating and rewarding and I believe passionately that all our children in all our schools deserve the very best, most stimulating and exciting education possible.
 Within the governing body I have responsibility for Special Needs (SEND) across the Federation and am also the link Governor for Kilmington school.

-Kate McFarlane – Head of School (Seaton)
+Nic George – Head of School (Seaton)